;

 Ducks in the row

-As with any operation challenges, design operations focus on design integration in the company, which brings the design to the centre of attention, not necessarily in the centre of the business.
-Some companies (for example, development houses) are focused on releases, and design plays the supportive function, whereas other Advertising agencies and media shops are more focused on designing end-to-end proposals that serve limited time – instead of releasing regular updates of one product or proposition.
+As with any operational challenge, design operations focus on design integration in the company, which brings the design to the centre of attention, not necessarily in the centre of the business.
+Some companies (for example, development houses) are focused on releases, and design plays the supportive function, whereas other Advertising agencies and media shops are more focused on designing end-to-end proposals that serve a limited time, instead of releasing regular updates of one product or proposition.

 Communication